Building Evidence & Scientific Knowledge

 ORP is also working with a team of international scientists to develop a standardized protocol to compare turtle photos against a global-scale database.
 Furthermore, ORP has teamed up with other groups around the world to develop “The Internet of Turtles”, which will be a data-sharing platform for Photo-ID research.

 ORP scientists regularly present research results at international meetings, such as the International Sea Turtle Society.

 What We Know About Sea Turtles In Maldives So Far

-As of July 2018, the Photo-ID database has over 15,960 logged sightings – one of the biggest Turtle ID databases in the world.
-Approximately 2,200 unique hawksbill turtles, over 470 green turtles, and over 25 Olive ridley turtles have been ID’ed so far.
+As of July 2019, the Photo-ID database has over 23,000 logged sightings – one of the biggest Turtle ID databases in the world.
+More than 3,587 unique sea turtles have been ID’ed so far.
 Our citizen scientists add another 400-500 sightings every month.
 Visit the Maldives Sea Turtle Gallery so meet some of the identified sea turtles.

 New discoveries have emerged from this citizen-science collected data:

 - A series of photos of a nesting female on Dhuni Kolhu Island allowed for the first calculation of the inter-nesting period for green turtles in the Maldives (15.25 ± 2.66 days).